MariaIsabelG/weekend-jquery-salary-calculator/README.md

 ## Description

+Duration: 9 hours

 Objective:

-To sum up employee salaries by gathering the data through the use of user input data and a table.
+- To sum up employee salaries by gathering the data through the use of user input and a table.

+Problem solved:

+- Created a page that gathers user input data and adds up values.

 Layout: